 We have many pastors on the air who’ve had that same question.
 Over the years we’ve seen creative ways to provide an effective radio ministry while minimizing the pastor’s time, or not taking any of their time.
 Typically, the person who operates the sound equipment welcomes the opportunity to be the announcer on your program and to prepare your pulpit messages for radio.
 A brief segment of studio time with you, to perhaps answer a question or dialog with your program host, can add a personal touch.
 When can we get started?

 Our broadcasters are welcome to record their radio programs at WEMM where we have the needed equipment and staff to record your program for you.
-Please call Roger at 304-522-2277 to reserve a once a week recording time.
+Please call us at 304-522-2277 to reserve a once a week recording time.
 Typically, though, within the first year our broadcasters want the convenience of recording at their church, home or office.
-To record a radio broadcast, you will need a quality microphone and recorder.
+To record a radio broadcast, you will need a quality microphone and computer with sound editing software.
 If you wish to add recorded music or preaching, then you will also need a mixer and a playback unit, preferably a CD player.

 Microphone: To begin, you need a broadcast quality microphone.
 Select a name brand microphone, such as AKG, Audio-Technica, Behringer, Electro-Voice, Sennheiser or Shure.
-Plus or minus $100 should buy a good microphone for speech recording, such as the AKG D 9000 High Performance Dynamic Microphone, Electro-Voice N/D767a Dynamic Supercardioid Vocal Microphone, or the Shure SM48-LC Vocal Microphone.
-The Electro-Voice RE20 Dynamic Cardioid Microphone is a broadcast industry standard.
-If you want a lavalier wireless system, then Musician’s Friend has a good selection, provided you spend $250 or more.
-Mack & Dave’s in Huntington also has a UHF Audio Technica Wireless system.
+Plus or minus $100 should buy a good microphone for speech recording.
+We can make recommendations on specific microphones when you call us.
 Regardless of the recording equipment, use an external microphone rather than a built in microphone or the inexpensive microphones that come with some equipment, including conference microphones.
-(If recording on a church public address system, turn off the speakers and tone controls.)

 Mixers: If you want to add recorded music or preaching to your broadcast, then a mixer will let you add either to your broadcast while recording it.
 A simple mixer would also give you a volume boost if needed for your computer sound card.
 Today’s mixers let you make a lot of adjustments to the sound.
 We suggest keeping the tone set to flat (no bass or treble boost or cut).
-The Alesis MultiMix would be a good choice; It has both USB and standard audio outputs.
-There are also other good mixers available, such as Behringer, Electro Voice, Mackie, Sony, Yamaha, and etcetera.
+There are numerous good mixers available, such as Behringer, Electro Voice, Mackie, Sony, and Yamaha.

-CD Recording: A CD recorder is an excellent means of recording a broadcast.
-Because the audio is recorded deeper into the CD-R disk than on a computer CD burner, there is less risk of skipping.
-CD recorders are increasingly hard to find, but some local consumer outlets still carry them.
-Mack & Dave’s carries a Teac recorder.
-Also, Marantz makes the CDR300 Portable CD Recorder that is available from of Bradley Broadcast (800-732-7665).
-(When recording CDs for broadcast, be sure to finalize the disk!)
-Also, only use name brand CD-R discs.
-We order ours from The Little Warehouse (216 398-0022).
+CD Recording: A CD recorder is an excellent means of recording a broadcast; however, CD recorders are increasingly hard to find.
 CD recording is giving way to computer recording.
 We get our best FM sound quality from wave files; for example, using Adobe Audition, save as a Windows PCM .wav file.

 Computer Recording: We strongly recommend a Sound Blaster sound card, rather than the built in sound card that comes with your computer or notebook.
-Regardless of the sound card, request that you be able to plug a line level CD player or mixer into the card and a microphone into the card or directly into the computer.
-Also ask that it have a CD burner, be Internet ready and have USB ports.
-Various computer interfaces are starting to come on the market, for example: TASCAM Track Pack T1 US-122L with Mic & Headphones and TASCAM Track Pack T2 US-144L Recording Bundle with Mic.
-Only use name brand CD-R discs.
+Regardless of the sound card, request that you be able to plug a line level mixer into the card and/or a microphone into the card or directly into the computer.
+If you plan to send your program to us on computer discs, also ask that your computer have a CD burner.
+To send your program via email, we strongly suggest you have a fast broadband internet connection.

 Editing Software: Like a word processor, audio editing software lets you add, delete and move different sound files around within your radio program.
 For example, to put together a ½-hour broadcast, use a recorded introduction and close, recorded music and perhaps a sermon you preached elsewhere.
-(For a ¼-hour broadcast, do the same, but leave out the music.)
 Then, add some personal comments and put it all together in the desired sequence.
-An excellent example of what we’ve described here, is the True Word of God broadcast, Sundays at 2:00 PM on WEMM-FM.
 However, a simple recording where you speak from the start of the broadcast to the finish, without inserting any prerecorded audio, also sounds good.
-We have broadcasters dong that, using their pulpit sermon notes or outlines as the basis for their WEMM radio broadcast.
+We have broadcasters doing just that, using their pulpit sermon notes or outlines as the basis for their WEMM radio broadcast.
 Adobe Audition and Sound Forge are industry standards in editing software.
 Both make professional and scaled down versions of their programs.
 Audacity, Cake Walk, Fast Edit, and GoldWave are other programs that have been recommended to us.

-FTP Site: While you can bring or mail a CD to us that you record on your computer, you can also upload it to an FTP site on the Internet.
-An FTP site, typically associated with a Web site, is a password-protected location on the Internet where you can place your radio program.
-WEMM can then retrieve it from the Internet, saving you the cost and time of bringing or mailing us your program.
+FTP Site: While you can bring or mail a CD to us that you record on your computer, you can also upload your program to an FTP site on the internet or email the audio file to us.
+An FTP site, typically associated with a website, is a password-protected location on the internet where you can place your radio program.
+WEMM can then retrieve it from that internet FTP site, saving you the cost and time of bringing or mailing us your program.

 Timers: Rather than watch the clock, use a countdown timer to keep your broadcasts on schedule.
-If you need a timer to help the Pastor in the pulpit stay on time, then Microframe(800-635-3811) has timers for that purpose.
-However, in the studio, office or home, a personal timer or stopwatch that counts down is all you need.
-The Invisible Clock (888-602-2588) countdown timer that silently vibrates or has adjustable beep volume is an excellent choice.
-If you need assistance with the recording and timing of your radio broadcast, call WEMM at (304) 525-5141 and ask for Laddie Smith, our Program Director.
+In the studio, office or home, a personal timer or stopwatch that counts down is all you need.
 Note: Our timing is very precise.
-Therefore if your program runs over and gets cut short, call Laddie and request his help in the recording and timing of your broadcast.
+Therefore if your program runs over and gets cut short, call and request help in the recording and timing of your broadcast.

 Finally, please don’t get hung up on perfection either in getting the sound just right or spending lots of time editing out a cough, mistakes or putting together an impressive broadcast.
 After all, radio used to be live and church services are recorded before live congregations.
 So, you don’t need to make a “big production” out of it.
 Our WEMM listeners simply want to hear the preaching and teaching of God’s Holy Word.
 So, keep the recording process simple and focus on communicating with your listeners.
-As for the technical stuff, avoid cassette and stay close to the microphone (6 to 8-inches from your mouth, in line with your shoulder, and thus aimed at an angle toward your mouth).
-If you need help, call Bryan at 304-522-2277.
+As for the technical stuff, call us at 304-525-5141 and we will help walk you through what you need.